Shore Regional High School: Shore Players

-Band program
+Music Performance

-In the band program there are several subdivisions such as jazz band, concert band and marching band.
+In the music performance program, there are several subdivisions such as chorus, jazz band, concert band, and marching band.

 Budgetary issues

 The $12.1 million budget for the 2006–07 school year failed to pass after it was turned down by voters in Oceanport and Sea Bright.
 By a more than 5–2 margin, voters in all four districts rejected a $49.8 million bond referendum that would have been used for renovations to the school building.
 Officials from all four sending districts agreed to $300,000 in cuts from the district's $11.65 million budget for the 2004–05 school year after it was rejected by voters.
 Voters rejected the district's $11.1 million budget for 2003–04, which was ultimately cut by $161,000 by the New Jersey Commissioner of Education.

-Construction

-The district approved construction to replace the heating, renovate rooms, and install new air conditioning to the rooms.
-Due to the construction the rear cafeteria parking lot is blocked off as it is currently being used to store supplies.
-Only those with deliveries or workers are allowed beyond the blockades.